ropufan/TeamsMeetingRooms/partners/commarketplace.md

 - **Workshop**: An interactive engagement conducted on the customer's premises.
 It can involve training, briefings, assessments, or demos built on the customer's data or environment.

 > **Warning**
-> Each published offering will need to belong to one of these categories, and the category should be included in the name of the offering.
+> Each published offering will need to belong to one of these categories, and should be included in the name of the offering.
 > This is an important aspect to decide upon, when starting to sketch a new Consulting Services offering.

 ## Example: Context & assumptions